 Every family deserves a place to call home after disaster.

-We go to the ragged ends of the earth to reach the most remote communities – working with those devastated by disaster, to provide the emergency shelter, essential items and training, to support families in the long process of rebuilding their lives.
+We go to the ragged ends of the earth to deliver emergency shelter and essential aid to the most remote communities, to support families in the long process of rebuilding their lives.

 Every disaster is different so we have a flexible approach.
 We listen and learn from the communities we work with to make sure we provide the right support.